 When you go for this entry-level DSLR, know that it has a heritage behind its back.
 What makes the Nikon D7100 easy to take home is its size and a quality build with a professional layout.
 It’s lightweight even with the 35mm f1.8 g with flash attached.
 It weighs a mere 765 g including the battery and memory card minus the body cap.

 If you want to use the Effects or Scene modes on the Nikon D7100, it’s recommended that you use Live View mode initially.
-Then you can make a selection of your preferred mode.
-Its menu is no different from typical entry level DSLRs.
-It has shutter priority, aperture priority and scene selection among features.
+Then you can make a selection of your preferred model.
+Its menu is no different from typical entry-level DSLRs.
+It has shutter priority, aperture priority, and scene selection among features.

 Note that the Nikon D7100 has an excellent battery life performance.
-It takes long to drain the power on this beginner DSLR.
+It takes longer to drain the power on this beginner DSLR.
 However, the battery really heats up in cold weather.

-The videos on this entry level camera look okay.
+The videos on this entry-level camera look okay.
 One pitfall is the inability to change the aperture of the camera lens while in video mode.
-If you really need to use Nikon D7100 for videos, add Zeiss or Rokinon cinema primes to get better results.
+If you really need to use Nikon D7200 for videos, add Zeiss or Rokinon cinema primes to get better results.